RobertBaruch/nmigen-tutorial/3_modules.md

 ## Domains

 A _domain_, in its basic definition, is a grouping of logic elements.
 If we consider a module as a black box with inputs and outputs, then any given output is generated within one and only one domain.
-If you attempt to set an output in more than one domain, you'll get an error.
+If you attempt to set an output in more than one domain, you'll get an error during elaboration that the signal has more than one driver.

 `Modules` come with two domains built in: a combinatorial domain and a synchronous domain.